apache/airavata/docs/tutorial/gateways_tutorial.md

 To connect to Docker you'll need the Docker client.
 Download
 <https://github.com/StefanScherer/docker-cli-builder/releases/download/19.03.12/docker.exe>
-and copy it to `C:\Windows` (or anywhere else that is on your PATH).
+and copy it to `C:\Windows` (or anywhere else that is on your PATH, or in the current directory).

-Next, at a command prompt set the environment variable `DOCKER_HOST` to the SSH username and IP address of the remote Docker host.
+Next, at a Powershell command prompt set the environment variable `DOCKER_HOST` to the SSH username and IP address of the remote Docker host.

 ```
-set DOCKER_HOST=ssh://USERNAME@IP_ADDRESS
+$env:DOCKER_HOST = "ssh://USERNAME@IP_ADDRESS"
 ```

 But replace USERNAME with your username on the remote Docker host and the